When to Abort Desert Manoeuvres UAE 2025 — Never Fight Gravity

 Tyre Pressure and Vehicle Setup — The Pre-Manoeuvre Checklist

-- Confirm radio communication is active and all convoy members are aware of the attempt
+- Confirm radio communication and convoy awareness

 Convoy Protocol — When the Lead Vehicle Says No